-- 1. Must maintain regular contact with clients and keep them fully informed as to the status of their cases. - 2.
-Must appear on their clients' court dates, absent justifiable excuse (e.g., illness, jury trial, etc.).
+- 1. Must maintain reasonable contact with clients and keep them informed as to the status of their cases as required by the North Carolina Rules of Professional Conduct. - 2.
+Must appear on their clients' court dates, absent justifiable excuse.
 If scheduling conflicts arise, an attorney should resolve them in accordance with Rule 3.1 of the General Rules of Practice. - 3.
-Must report a North Carolina State Bar complaint that has been lodged against them to the Administrator, in writing, within five (5) days of the attorney's answer to the complaint and inform the Administrator, in writing, of the results of any North Carolina State Bar disciplinary action. - 4.
+Must report to the Administrator within five (5) days of receipt from the North Carolina State Bar any public form of discipline that results from any disciplinary action by the North Carolina State Bar. - 4.
 Shall not receive anything of value from anyone in connection with representation under these regulations during the period of representation, except as permitted by IDS Rule 1.9(e). - 5.
 Must visit incarcerated clients within three (3) business days after notification of appointment, absent justifiable excuse.
 If necessary, counsel may arrange for a designee to conduct the initial interview. - 6.
 Must advise their clients on a timely basis of the right to appeal, either for trial de novo or to the appropriate appellate court and, if the client elects to appeal, must enter notice of appeal for the client.
 If notice of appeal is to the Superior Court, the attorney shall continue his or her representation of the client in Superior Court.
-If notice of appeal is to the appellate courts, the attorney shall assist the defendant in applying for assistance of appellate coursel. - 7.
-Must provide competent representation of clients. - 8.
+If notice of appeal is to the appellate courts, the attorney shall assist the defendant in applying for assistance of appellate coursel.

+- 7. Must provide competent representation of clients. - 8.
 Must adhere to the Rules of Professional Conduct of the North Carolina State Bar.